oalders/no-hugging-no-learning/slides.md

   * Using `SQLite` for testing makes our `Travis` configuration much easier
   * This will also allow us more easily to run tests in parallel

 ---

 ## Start Up Your Queue
-* In development, you can create a 4-5 line script to start up your queue via `morbo`
+* In development, you can create a 4-5 line script to start up your queue
    * https://github.com/metacpan/metacpan-api/blob/master/bin/queue.pl
 * In production we use `Daemon::Control` to manage starting and stopping a daemon
   * https://github.com/metacpan/metacpan-puppet/blob/master/modules/minion_queue/templates/init.pl.erb

 ---